Guy I de Chabot: Duel

-Jarnac chose as a second Claude de Boisy, a friend of Anne de Montmorency, and La Châtaigneraie selected François I de Guise.
+Jarnac chose as a second Claude de Boisy, a friend of Anne de Montmorency, and La Châtaigneraie selected the duc de Guise.
 Guise and Montmorency represented the new leaders of the aristocratic factions in Henri's reign.
 Jarnac, who had been expected by his patron to lose any duel, struck quickly and disabled his opponent at the leg.
-Victory achieved, Jarnacturned to the king, who was present, and asked him to declare his honour restored and accept the life of his opponent, which by the rules of aristocratic duels was in Jarnac's hands with his victory.
+Victory achieved, Jarnac turned to the king, who was present, and asked him to declare his honour restored and accept the life of his opponent, which by the rules of aristocratic duels was in Jarnac's hands with his victory.
 The king was shocked, caught off guard by the sudden defeat of his friend, and for a while said nothing.
 Eventually, at the urgings of Montmorency and his sister, he recognised Jarnac as the victor of the duel and freed him from the obligation to kill La Châtaigneraie.
 He would not, however, grant Jarnac the traditional words of respect that accompanied a duel victory.

 Revenge

-When the king had calmed down, he embraced Jarnac, praising him for having 'fought like Caesar', La Châtaigneraie meanwhile, who was being tended to by a physician, tore off his bandages and allowed himself to bleed out, preferring death to dishonour.
+When the king had calmed down, he embraced Jarnac, praising him for having 'fought like Caesar'.
+La Châtaigneraie meanwhile, who was being tended to by a physician, tore off his bandages and allowed himself to bleed out, preferring death to dishonour.
 He could not revenge on Jarnac without appearing vindictive, but when the échevins of La Rochelle caught wind of the changing political climate, Henri was petitioned to abolish the perpetual mayoralty of the city that Charles enjoyed and to restore the town council, which he promptly did in 1548.

 When the Italian Wars resumed in 1551, Jarnac would serve the king, fighting under Gaspard II de Coligny during the siege of siege of Saint-Quentin in 1557 commanding 50 lancers.

 In January 1559, Jarnac was assigned as governor of the strategic Atlantic city of La Rochelle.
 Jarnac was subordinate to the governor Antoine of Navarre and his lieutenant general Charles de Coucis.
 Despite his Protestantism, he remained loyal to the crown, which was a cause for tension between him and the Protestants of the city.